 The crucial components of this account are the beliefs and desires.
 For it is unlikely that possession of perceptual states alone, where those states are used to guide a suite of innate behavioral programs or fixed action schemata, could be sufficient for a creature to count as possessing a mind.
-Consider the architecture represented in Figure 2.
+Consider the architecture represented in figure 2.
 The innate behaviors of many mammals, birds, reptiles, and insects can be explained in such terms.
-The releasing factors for an innate behavior will often include both bodily states (e.g., pregnancy) and perceptual information, with the perceptual states serving to guide the detailed performance of the behavior in question, too.2 (Consider a butterfly landing neatly on a leaf to lay her eggs.)
-But engaging in a suite of innately coded action patterns isn't enough to count as having a mind, even if the detailed performance of those patterns is guided by perceptual information.
-And nor, surely, is the situation any different if the action patterns are not innate ones, but are, rather, acquired habits, learned through some form of conditioning.
+The releasing factors for an innate behavior will often include both bodily states (e.g. pregnancy) and perceptual information, with the perceptual states serving to guide the detailed performance of the behavior in question, too.
+(Consider a butterfly landing neatly on a leaf to lay her eggs.)
+But engaging in a suite of innately coded action patterns is guided by perceptual information.
+And nor, surely, is the situation any different if the action patterns aren't innate ones, but are, rather, acquired habits, learned through some